Understanding What Paper Can And Can't Be Recycled

 1. Office Paper

 Office paper is a common form of paper that can be recycled.
 This includes printer paper, envelopes, sticky notes, and other types of paper used in an office setting.
-However, it is essential to remove any staples, paper clips, or other metal components from this paper before recycling.
-These metals can damage the equipment used in the recycling process.
+While it's not essential to remove staples, paper clips, or other metal components before recycling, doing so can make the recycling process more efficient.

 2. Newspaper

 Newspaper is another common type of paper that can be recycled.
-Newspaper is usually made from recycled fibers, making it a great candidate for recycling again.
+Newspapers are usually made from recycled fibers, making them a great candidate for recycling again.
 However, you should remove any plastic wrappers or inserts before recycling.

 3. Cardboard

 Cardboard is another type of paper that can be recycled.
-Cardboard boxes used for shipping or packaging materials can be recycled.
-However, it would help if you broke down the boxes before recycling to save space in the recycling bin.
+This includes cardboard boxes used for shipping or packaging materials.
+It is helpful to break down the boxes before recycling to save space in the recycling bin.

 Factors That Affect Paper Recyclability

 When it comes to paper recycling, not all papers are created equal.
-There are several factors that determine whether a particular paper can be recycled or not.
+Several factors determine whether a particular paper can be recycled.
 Here are the four main factors that affect the recyclability of paper:

 cardboard

-The fibre type is one of the most important factors in determining whether a paper can be recycled or not.
-Paper made from virgin fibres or long fibres of wood tends to be more durable and recyclable compared to paper made from shorter fibres.
-According to the Paper Recycling Coalition, newspapers, computer paper, and magazines are made from short-fibre paper and have a higher potential to get downcycled into lower-quality paper products.
+The fiber type is one of the most important factors in determining whether a paper can be recycled.
+Paper made from virgin fibers or long fibers of wood tends to be more durable and recyclable compared to paper made from shorter fibers.
+According to the Paper Recycling Coalition, newspapers, computer paper, and magazines are made from short-fiber paper and have a higher potential to get downcycled into lower-quality paper products.

 Coated, treated, and laminated papers are more difficult to recycle compared to untreated papers.
-Coatings, such as those found on glossy paper, can be made of plastics, which are not recyclable, and if these papers are recycled, they will contaminate the recycling stream.
+Coatings, such as those found on glossy paper, can be made of plastics, which are not recyclable.
+If these papers are recycled, they can contaminate the recycling stream.

 ink and colour

-The type of ink, dyes, and colourants used in printing and writing can also impact the recyclability of paper.
-Toxic inks and heavy metals can increase the risks of contamination of the recycling stream.
+The type of ink, dyes, and colorants used in printing and writing can also impact the recyclability of paper.
+Toxic inks and heavy metals can increase the risks of contamination in the recycling stream.

 Contamination is one of the biggest challenges of paper recycling.
-Even the most recyclable paper products can end up in landfill if it is contaminated with food stains, grease, or other harmful substances.
-Paper that is sorted correctly, clean, and has no food, plastic or other non-recyclable materials mixed in, would be the best fit for recycling.
+Even the most recyclable paper products can end up in landfill if contaminated with food stains, grease, or other harmful substances.
+Paper that is sorted correctly, clean, and free from food, plastic, or other non-recyclable materials is the best fit for recycling.

-key Takeaway: Recycling paper is a crucial part of waste reduction, and it’s essential to understand what factors impact the recyclability of paper before tossing it into the recycling bin.
-To increase the chances of paper gets recycled, it’s advisable to use paper with longer fibres, avoid coated or laminated papers, stick to nontoxic and eco-friendly inks, and avoid contamination by keeping it clean.
+Recycling paper is a crucial part of waste reduction.
+It’s essential to understand what factors impact the recyclability of paper before tossing it into the recycling bin.
+To increase the chances of paper being recycled, use paper with longer fibers, avoid coated or laminated papers, stick to nontoxic and eco-friendly inks, and avoid contamination by keeping it clean.

 How to Prepare Paper for Recycling